How to prevent identity theft in 2019

 Over 60 million Americans have been victims of identity theft, with 17 million of those coming in 2017 alone.
 This staggering statistic shows just how much of a threat people face daily.

 And, while it may not be possible to completely insulate yourself from identity theft, it’s wise to take precautions to help reduce the risk of it happening.
+For example, by choosing the best locking mailbox for extra security.

 Identity theft occurs when a person uses someone else’s identity – usually for financial advantage.
 Crimes perpetrated by identity thieves include, but aren’t limited to, credit card fraud, phone or utility fraud, bank fraud, and employment or tax-related fraud.